ShengHuaWu/ScheduleServer/README.md

 ## Server Side Swift with Vapor 2 (Part 1)
 Before Swift was open source in 2015, I had tried to write a simple RESTful API server with Node.js.
-However, I did not have enough time digging deeper because I have not been familiar with Javascript syntax and backend development.
+However, I did not have enough time digging deeper because I have not been familiar with Javascript syntax and back-end development.
 Nowadays, there are several different server side Swift frameworks, such as [Vapor](https://github.com/vapor/vapor), [Perfect](https://github.com/PerfectlySoft/Perfect), and [Kitura](https://github.com/IBM-Swift/Kitura).
-As an iOS developer, it is a good chance to broaden my horizon in backend development.
+As an iOS developer, it is a good chance to broaden my horizon in back-end development.

 ### Why Vapor
 According to its GitHub page, Vapor is the most used web framework for Swift.